-Whilst careful review of gravity and outcomes suggests a proportionate outcome once in in the youth justice system and overall numbers are low, Black and Mixed Heritage children are very over-represented.
-Numbers are too low for this data to be statistically significant, but it is presented against a wider backdrop of Black, Asian and ethnic minority children being over-represented in the youth justice system in England and Wales (particularly in the custodial population) and therefore, we cannot be complacent about the experiences of children living in B&NES.
 Over the past two years, the YOS participated in a review of racial disproportionality in the criminal justice system in Avon and Somerset.
 This was commissioned by the Local Criminal Justice Board and published as Identifying Disproportionality and launched in April 2022.
-The report contains a number of recommendations about the recording of ethnicity of children suspended or permanently excluded from school and developing a better understanding of the links between this and becoming vulnerable to anti-social behaviour and offending, including to being groomed into county lines drug dealing and other criminal activity. and entering the justice system.
+The report contains a number of recommendations about the recording of ethnicity of children suspended or permanently excluded from school and developing a better understanding of the links between this and entering the justice system.
 A number of other recommendations about Out of Court Disposals and 'stop and search' and recruitment and retention of a representative workforce are also relevant to the YOS.
-The work on reducing exclusions of children from Black, Asian and ethnic minority backgrounds will be led by and the YOS Management Board will oversee the local response to all the recommendations that apply to work with children.
-In turn, this will be reported to the Avon and Somerset oversight arrangements led by the Chief Constable.
-No timescales have yet been agreed but local work is underway.
+The work on reducing exclusions of children from BAME backgrounds will be led by and the YOS Management Board will oversee the local response to all the recommendations that apply to work with children.